CarloCattano/oscAutomataPD/README.md

 # oscAutomataPD
-combination of headless pd patches runinng with osc integration
+Headless puredata patches running on a raspberry pi and controlled from any device browser :-)

-An experimental ongoing project to control puredata on a raspberry pi from browser.
-You can use any device conected to the same network or creating your own acces point .
+An experimental ongoing project to control puredata on a raspberry pi from any browser.
+You can use any device conected to the same network or creating your own acces point . ( I used https://github.com/billz/raspap-webgui wich is very easy to setup and usefull )

 you will need:
 - git clone https://github.com/CarloCattano/oscAutomataPD.git